 Right Relationship with Indigenous Peoples: Resources for Engagement

-Friends approved forwarding a Letter of Apology to Native Americans as well as a set of recommendations for further action to local meetings for reflection.
+In 2020, Friends approved forwarding a Letter of Apology to Native Americans as well as a set of recommendations for further action to local meetings for reflection.

 Suggested next steps for monthly meetings seeking to move towards right relationship with Native Americans